elubar/elubar.github.io/README.md

 (site under construction!)

+### About Me

 Welcome.
-I am a 3rd year graduate student in astronomy at the University of Texas at Austin

-### Research Interests

-I currently specialize in instrumentation and stellar/planetary science.
-I was previously a Research Tech at Penn State University working on the [NEID](https://neid.psu.edu/) and HPF spectrographs.
+I am a 3rd year graduate student in astronomy at the University of Texas at Austin where I work on instrumentation and stellar/planetary science.
+I was previously a Research Tech at Penn State University working on the [NEID](https://neid.psu.edu/) and [HPF](https://hpf.psu.edu/what-is-hpf/) spectrographs.

 ### Current Instrumentation Projects
 - Ongoing development and fabrication of in-house fabricated silicon immersion gratings and grisms